agriculturegovau/agds-next/.changeset/sixty-pants-flow.md

 '@ag.ds-next/react': minor
 ---

+Date picker

-date-picker: Removed unused and undocumented props `placeholder` and `maxWidth`
+- Removed unused prop `placeholder`
+- Removed options `xs` and `sm` from `maxWidth` prop.
+These widths were too small to be used in this component.